zhendrikse/tdd/tdd-katas/cqrs-booking/cqrs-booking-java/instructions.md

 }
 ```

-Note that we already require the constructor of `Hotel` to receive a list
+Note that we already require the constructor of `Hotel` to receive a reference
-of events, so that the `Hotel` aggregate can be re-hydrated in the future.
-For now we will leave this list empty though.
+to the event store repository, so that we can query the events stored in there.

 So let's first define the `BookingCommand`: